|Pvt. Grover David

 unskilled textile job.

-In September 1940, the local Kentucky National Guard tank company was re-designated as D Company, 192nd Tank Battalion and would be called to federal service for one year..
-The company sought men to fill-out its roster.
+In September 1940, the local Kentucky National Guard tank company was called to federal service as D Company, 192nd Tank Battalion and sought men to fill-out its roster.
 Grover, knowing that since he was going to be drafted, enlisted in the tank company so that he could fulfill his one year of military service.

-The tank company traveled to Fort Knox, Kentucky, on November 25th, where they joined three other National Tank companies to form the battalion.
+The tank company traveled to Fort Knox, Kentucky, on November 28th, where they joined three other National Tank companies to form the battalion.
 During Grover's time at the base, he was transferred to HQ Company when it was formed in early 1941.
+It is not known what specific training he received.

-In the late summer of 1941, the tank battalion was sent to Camp Polk, Louisiana, to take part in maneuvers.
+In the late summer of 1941, the tank battalion was sent to Louisiana to take part in maneuvers.
 HQ company did not actively take part in the maneuvers but made sure the letter companies had the supplies they needed.
-It was after the maneuvers that the battalion was ordered to remain behind at Camp Polk instead of returning to Ft.
+It was after the maneuvers that the battalion was ordered to report to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 None of the soldiers had any idea why they were remaining at the base.

 On the side of a hill, the battalion was informed that their time in the Army had been extended from one to five years.
 They also learned they were being sent overseas as part of Operation PLUM.
 Within hours, most had figured out that PLUM stood for Philippines, Luzon, Manila.
-Men 29 years old or older were given the opportunity to resign from military service.
+Men 29 years old, or older, were given the opportunity to resign from military service, and replacements for the men came from the 753rd Tank Battalion.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.